-Sunrock signs Diversity Charter and Commits to Promote a Diverse and Inclusive Workplace
+Sunrock signs Diversity Charter and Commits to Promoting a Diverse and Inclusive Workplace

-On 14 November 2022, Sunrock joined a number of sustainability conscious companies to sign the Diversity Charter and thereby became one of the 414 businesses that have signed the Charter in the Netherlands.
-Sunrock is a leading player in the rooftop solar sector that truly believes is part of a clean energy future.
+Sunrock joined a number of sustainability conscious companies by signing the Diversity Charter on November 14 2022.
+In doing so they became one of 414 businesses to sign the Charter in the Netherlands.
+Sunrock is a leading player in the rooftop solar sector and truly believes it is part of a clean energy future.
 Pursuing diversity and inclusion is directly in line with our corporate value to do good.
-We are convinced of the importance of diversity and inclusion for achieving our purpose.
-By signing the Charter, Sunrock publicly commits to promote the application of the principles of equal opportunity across the company, and has adopted KPIs for measuring its diversity and the perception of inclusion experienced by Sunrockers.
+We are convinced by the importance of diversity and inclusion in achieving our purpose.
+By signing the Charter, Sunrock publicly commits to promoting the application of the principles of equal opportunity across the company, and has adopted KPIs to measure its diversity and the perception of inclusion experienced by Sunrockers.
 Elisabeth Stevens, Chief Operations Officer of Sunrock, signed the charter on behalf of the company.

 ©SER Diversity at Work 2022

-According to research, less than 22% of workers in the energy sector is female.
+According to research, less than 22% of workers in the energy sector are female.
 The numbers are even more dire when one looks at the percentage of women in technical roles within the energy sector.
-We aspire to break the pattern and to increase the representation of female employees across all departments in the company.
-Sunrock strives to have gender parity at the end of 2028 or at least 40% female staff population.
+We aspire to break this pattern and to increase the representation of female employees across all departments in the company.
+Sunrock strives to have gender parity by the end of 2028 or at least a 40% female staff population.
 Additionally, it has the ambition to reach 25% ethnic/cultural diversity within the same period.

-Speakers at the signing ceremony in The Hague included the Karien van Gennip who is the Minster of Social Affairs and Employment of the Netherlands, Jacco Vonhof of the Royal Association of MKB (representing small and medium enterprises) and Søren Abildgaard (CEO of T-mobile, host of the event).
-Sunrock’s ESG Manager, Manuella Appiah joined the Minister and other speakers in a panel, sharing Sunrock’s approach for incorporating diversity and inclusion considerations in recruiting efforts in a period of extreme labor shortage.
+Speakers at the signing ceremony in The Hague included Karien van Gennip who is the Minster of Social Affairs and Employment in the Netherlands, Jacco Vonhof of the Royal Association of MKB (representing small and medium enterprises) and Søren Abildgaard (CEO of T-mobile, and the host of the event).
+Sunrock’s ESG Manager, Manuella Appiah joined the Minister and other speakers in a panel, sharing Sunrock’s approach to incorporating diversity and inclusion considerations within recruitment at a time of extreme labor shortage.

-Following the signing of the Diversity Charter, Sunrock is expected to submit an action plan containing it’s approach for realizing its commitments.
-Annually, the independent secretariat of that monitors the extent to which signatories are meeting their Charter commitments, will assess the progress being made by Sunrock and guide the company in realizing our ambitions.
-The Sunrock ESG working group on People Welfare and the ESG Manager of Sunrock lead the efforts of Sunrock on this theme.
+Following the signing of the Diversity Charter, Sunrock is expected to submit an action plan containing it’s approach to realizing its commitments.
+Annually, the independent secretariat that monitors the extent to which signatories are meeting their Charter commitments, will assess the progress being made by Sunrock and guide the company in realizing their ambitions.
+The Sunrock ESG working group on People Welfare and the ESG Manager of Sunrock lead the important work on this theme at Sunrock.

 ©Sunrock Investments 2022